pytools4dart/pytools4dart/docs/user_guides/02_core.md

 - trees,
 - urban,
 - water,
-- and sequence if there was one added.
+- and sequence if one was added.

 The list of these modules is avaible through `core.children`: